 - Preheat the oven to 425 F.

 - Bake.
-Cook the pie at 425 F for 35-40 minutes.
+Cook at 425 F for 35-40 minutes.
 The filling should be gently bubbling and the pastry should be a rich golden brown.
-Be sure to cover the edges with aluminum foil if the pie is browning too quickly in the oven.
+Be sure to cover the edges with aluminum foil if the it is browning too quickly in the oven.

 - Cool.
-Allow the pie to cool on a wire rack for at least 15 minutes before serving.
+Allow it to cool on a wire rack for at least 15 minutes before serving.

 - Category: Dinner